TechArt-Studio/Docs/exampleSite/content/docs/one-captcha/_index.md

 ## What is One Captcha?

-One Captcha is an open source Captcha web widget that complies with GDPR and protects user privacy
+One Captcha is an open source Captcha web widget that complies with GDPR and protects user privacy.
+You can add the **One Captcha widget** to your web application to combat bots with minimal impact on the user experience.

+This document will show you how to integrate One Captcha into your website.
+If you would like to learn more about One Captcha, please visit the [One Captcha website](https://onecaptcha.us.kg).

 ## Why One Captcha?